AnshulDhamot17/Containers/README.md

 * Think of a cake you have already baked and stored in the fridge.
 This cake has all its ingredients perfectly put together, so it’s ready to enjoy whenever you want.
 You don’t have to go through the steps of baking or adding ingredients again because all the work to make the cake is complete.

 * In the same way, a container image is a ready-made package.
 It contains everything an application needs to run like the code, libraries, and settings.
-Just as the cake in the fridge doesn’t need further preparation, the container image has everything set up and stored, ready to be used anytime.
+Just as the cake in the fridge doesn’t need further preparation, the container image has everything set up and stored ready to be used anytime.

 **Running the Container as Eating a Slice of Cake:**